huangmozhilv/huangmozhilv.github.io/_posts/2018-04-11-Create-Standalone-Application-from-MATLAB.md

 2. **Cross-platform is not allowed**.
 To create a standalone which can run on a certain system we should create the standalone on the same type of operating system (OS).
 For example, "Also to be able to create a standalone which can run on a Linux system you would actually need to create the standalone using MATLAB + MATLAB Compiler for Linux on a Linux machine." (from Mathworks Support).

-3. **matlabroot**: it's an object in MATLAB, represent the root directory (dir) of MATLAB.
+3. **matlabroot**: it's an object in MATLAB, representing the root directory (dir) of MATLAB.
 You can check it in Command Window of MATLAB.

 ```